Instructions for use! This

 higher above the village every ten steps we would have to stop and take a

 breath.(It wouldn’t be the last time!)
-The cave was basically a crack between
+The cave was basically a crack

-two mountains that was way to narrow to turn your body as well as extremely high
+two mountains that was way to narrow to turn your body as well as extremely

 and deep.
 Basically we had to shimmy thru the entire thing.
-We snaked along for
+We snaked along

 two hours into god knows were, following arrows and any signs that others had

 been here before.
-The jagged edges of the rock tugged and played with us as we
+The jagged edges of the rock tugged and played with us as

 headed deeper into the darkness.
 As the space got tighter and tighter, I got